Kimono: Evolution of kimono construction

 In the present day, both men's and women's kimono retain some historical features – for instance, women's kimono trailed along the floor throughout certain eras, and when the wearer went outside, the excess length would be tucked and tied underneath the obi in a hip fold known as the ohashori.
 The ohashori is now used for fine length adjustments, and takes up 7–10 in of excess length.
 A hand-sewn tuck across the back under the obi is used for coarse adjustments, and made deliberately weak so that the stitches will tear before the cloth does under tension.
 Men's kimono, on the other hand, are cut to the length of the wearer's body and tied with a narrow belt at the hips, with no extra fabric in the kimono's length for an overfold at the hip.

-Formal women's kimono also retain the wider collar of previous eras (made from a full tanmono-width instead of a half width), though it is always folded in half lengthwise before wearing – a style known as lit. 'wide collar', as opposed to bachi-eri, a normal width collar (hiro-eri).
+Formal women's kimono retain the wider collar of previous eras (made from a full tanmono-width instead of a half width), though it is always folded in half lengthwise before wearing – a style known as lit. 'wide collar', as opposed to bachi-eri, a normal width collar (hiro-eri).

-Women's kimono are still worn trailing in some situations, such as onstage, in historical dramas, and by geisha and maiko.
+Women's kimonos are still worn trailing in some situations, such as onstage, in historical dramas, and by geisha and maiko.
 In these instances, the kimono worn is constructed differently to a regular women's kimono: the collar is set back further into the neck, the sleeves are sewn to the body unevenly (further down the front than the back), and the body is elongated.
 This style of kimono is referred to as a susohiki or hikizuri.
 Though the length of the kimono, collar style and sleeve construction differs for this type of kimono, in all other types of women's kimono, the construction is generally the same; the collar is set back only slightly into the nape of the neck, the sleeves are attached evenly only at the shoulder (not all the way down the sleeve length) and the kimono's length from shoulder to hem is ideally the entire height of the woman wearing it, to allow for the creation of the ohashori.